 POP-A-PUMPKIN FALL FESTIVAL GAME - SETUP & DIRECTIONS

-Shows a bean bag being tossed at a pumpkin patch painted game board to pop attached orange balloons.
+Short gif/video below shows a bean bag being tossed at a pumpkin patch painted game board to pop attached orange balloons.

 Supplies for Pop-a-Pumpkin Game: